nwogu/notification-service/README.md

 This application was  built using a "**Request -> Validation -> DTO -> Service -> Response**" pattern

-HTTP requests are firstly validated in a form request.
-After which a **data transfer object** is created from the request.
+HTTP requests are firstly validated using form request instances which are injected into the controller actions.
+After this, a **data transfer object (DTO)** is then retrieved from the request.
 A service class, receives the DTO and acts on it, returning an optional value which may then be sent back as a response.

 ### Database Schema